Faculty and Staff

 Timothy P. O'Malley, Ph.D., Director

-Dr. O'Malley is a popular speaker both on campus and at a national level on topics ranging from liturgy, vocation, evangelization, and catechetics.
-He is also a Concurrent Professor in the Department of Theology, where he teaches courses on theology and imagination, Christian doctrine, and liturgical-sacramental theology.
+Dr. O'Malley is a popular speaker both on campus and at a national level on topics ranging from liturgy, culture, vocation, evangelization, and catechetics.
+He also serves as an Assistant Professional Specialist in the Department of Theology, where he teaches courses on Christian vocation, preaching, the fundamentals of catechetical theology, and sacramental theology.

 Carolyn Pirtle, M.M., M.S.M., Assistant Director

 Carolyn Pirtle is the Assistant Director of the Center for Liturgy.
 She is well familiar with life and liturgy at the University of Notre Dame, having completed her Master of Sacred Music degree in 2008.
 After spending a year working in Campus Ministry at Notre Dame, Carolyn moved to Wexford, Ireland as the founding House Director of the Teach Bhríde (House of Brigid) community.
 She served the Church in Ireland for two years, primarily through music ministry and catechesis.
 Upon returning to America, Carolyn moved to Chicago, working as Director of Music and Elementary Music Instructor at St. John Berchmans Parish, until she returned to Notre Dame in September, 2012.
 As Assistant Director, Carolyn shares editing responsibilities for Oblation and Church Life, and oversees the planning and facilitation of liturgical music for events and liturgies sponsored by the Center.